solids4foam/solids4foam/tutorials/solids/elastoplasticity/cylinderExpansion/README.md

 ## Running the Case

 The tutorial case is located at `solids4foam/tutorials/solids/elastoplasticity/cylinderExpansion`.
 The case can be run using the included `Allrun` script, i.e. `> ./Allrun`.
-The `Allrun` script first creates the `blockMeshDict` file using the `m4` scripting language from the `blockMeshDict.m4`  file located in `system` directory.
+The `Allrun` script first creates the `blockMeshDict` file using the `m4` scripting language from the `blockMeshDict.m4`  file located in the `system` directory.
 Afterwards, `blockMesh`  (`> blockMesh`) is used to create the mesh and the `solids4foam` solver is used to run the case (`> solids4Foam`).
-Optionally, if `gnuplot` is installed, the evolution of radial stress vs. inner radius displacement is plotted in the `plot.pdf` file.
+Optionally, if `gnuplot` is installed, the evolution of radial stress vs inner radius displacement is plotted in the `plot.pdf` file.

 ---